Table of Contents

 SAP's solution helps in improving the processes related to master data management (MDM), including data quality, consistency and accuracy.

-Master Data Management (MDM) and Master Data Management (MDG) are two SAP solutions that provide a way to manage and maintain master data.
+Master Data Management (MDM) and Master Data Governance (MDG) are two SAP solutions that provide a way to manage and maintain master data.
 The difference between MDM and MDG relates to the distribution process of data.

 Master Data Management (MDM) is a process that ensures the quality, consistency and accuracy of data across the enterprise.
 It also ensures that all data is shared across the organization and provides a single version of truth.